 EFI_EVENT_GROUP_AFTER_READY_TO_BOOT: This event group is notified by the system immediately after notifying EFI_EVENT_GROUP_READY_TO_BOOT event group when the Boot Manager is about to load and execute a boot option.
 The event group presents the last chance to survey device or system configuration prior to passing control to a boot option.”

-However, the current TianoCore EDK2 UefiBootManagerLib's BmBoot.c has EfiSignalEventReadyToBoot() called during Boot#### variables evaluation (https://github.com/tianocore/edk2/blob/a56af23f066e2816c67b7c6e64de7ddefcd70780/MdeModulePkg/Library/UefiBootManagerLib/BmBoot.c#L1792-L1845), which is already a breach of the specs in terms of expected chronology, as it will force Y to start before Z. Furthermore it is only ever called there, which is a second breach of the specs.
+However, the current TianoCore EDK2 UefiBootManagerLib's BmBoot.c has EfiSignalEventReadyToBoot() called during Boot#### variables evaluation (https://github.com/tianocore/edk2/blob/a56af23f066e2816c67b7c6e64de7ddefcd70780/MdeModulePkg/Library/UefiBootManagerLib/BmBoot.c#L1792-L1845), which is already a breach of the specs in terms of expected chronology, as it will force Z to start before the completion of Y. Furthermore, it is only ever called there, which is a second breach of the specs.

-Specially, this leaves EFI_EVENT_GROUP_READY_TO_BOOT not being signaled when other boot options, such as Platform Recovery, are being used, and this non compliance to specs creates real issues on platforms such as the Raspberry Pi and an other platform that depends on the open source BDS in TianoCore.
+Specially, this leaves EFI_EVENT_GROUP_READY_TO_BOOT not being signaled when other boot options, such as Platform Recovery, are being used, and this non-compliance to specs creates real issues on platforms such as the Raspberry Pi and other platforms that depend on the open source BDS in TianoCore.

 For in-depth details of the issue and discussion, see: